Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 From the vendor's point of view, an additional £500,000 is not to be sniffed at!

-But what about the risk of trusting a total stranger to pay £1m in the future?
+But what about the risk of trusting a total stranger to pay a large sum in the future?

 This is not the risk that most vendors usually assume it to be.
 There are numerous ways of securing that loan - it could be via a first charge on the buyer's home, for example.
 Or the buyer could come up with a bank guarantee for the entire amount!

-Generally speaking, the lower the quality of security provided for the "deferred payment", the higher the price the buyer needs to pay to compensate the seller for the risk he is taking.
+Generally speaking, the lower the quality of security provided for the "deferred payment", the higher the price the buyer needs to pay to compensate the seller for the risk the seller is taking.

 But is £2m in cash really better than £1.5m in cash with a further million over 12 months guaranteed by a bank?

 Spread the payments over a sufficiently long period - say five years - and it may be possible to double that £2m price to £4m.
-And that's before taking into account the above market rate interest that the buyer is going to be paying on the loan.
+And that's before taking into account the above market rate interest that the buyer is going to be paying on the loan and that can be reasonably built into the contract.

-6. Reduce buyer risk, it will increase the money you take home
+6. Reduce buyer risk, it will increase the money the business owner takes home

-We've touched on seller risk above in relation to deferred payments, but as a seller you can add value by reducing the risk the buyer perceives in the transaction.
-The greater the risk reduction, the higher the price you can expect.
+We've touched on seller risk above in relation to deferred payments, but sellers can add value by reducing the risk the buyer perceives in the transaction.
+The greater the risk reduction, the higher the price one can expect.

 When it comes to investments, risk and return are closely related.
 The reason treasury bonds have a lower return than dividends paid by public companies companies is because bonds are less risky - they are backed by the government.